mihaibirsan/write-only-text/README.md

 + Typing only appends to the end of the string.
 + There is no editing, with one exception: backspace is permitted.
 + Text is saved to localStorage, for convenience.

+Basic UX
++ Confirmation dialog when clearing text.
 + There's a [mauve theme](https://mihaibirsan.github.io/write-only-text/?theme=mauve) (Want [more](https://github.com/mihaibirsan/write-only-text/issues/1)?)

 ## TODO
-+ Add friction when the "Clear" button is clicked.
 + Make it work on mobile.
 + Bring in a simple UI library.
 + Store multiple files on localStorage.